Lisa McClendon: Music career

 Her music career started in 2002, with the release of My Diary, Your Life by Shabach Entertainment on May 7, 2002, yet the album failed to chart.

 The second album, Soul Music, released on September 23, 2003 by Epic Records alongside Integrity Gospel.
 This was her breakthrough album on the Billboard magazine Gospel Albums chart at No. 20.
 She released her third album, Live from the House of Blues, with Epic Records and Integrity Gospel and this time with Columbia Records in the fold, on January 31, 2006.
 The album placed on the Gospel Albums at No. 17, while it also charted on the Heatseekers Albums at No. 47.
 Her next album, Reality, was released on April 28, 2009 by Blusoul Records, and this charted on the Gospel Albums at No. 20.
 Her first album was rated a perfect ten by Cross Rhythms magazine, while Soul Music and Live from the House of Blues were rated nine out of ten.

 McClendon recently expanded her music into jazz where she is now reaching a broader audience with her unique vintage sound.

 She has shared the stage with Chrisette Michelle, Lela James, Fred Hammond, Mary Mary, Yolanda Adams and Ledisi.
 She has also headlined tours throughout the US and Europe.

 Personal life

-McClendon resides in Jacksonville, Florida with her two children, Diamond and Joshua.
+McClendon resides in Florida - along with her two heirs, Diamond and Joshua.